George Sand: Notable relationships

-Relationship with Chopin
+Chopin

-Sand spent the winter of 1838–1839 with Chopin in Mallorca at the (formerly abandoned) Carthusian monastery of Valldemossa.
+Sand spent the winter of 1838–1839 with Frédéric Chopin in Mallorca at the (formerly abandoned) Carthusian monastery of Valldemossa.
 The trip to Mallorca was described in her Un hiver à Majorque (A Winter in Majorca), first published in 1841.
 Chopin was already ill with incipient tuberculosis at the beginning of their relationship, and spending a cold and wet winter in Mallorca where they could not get proper lodgings exacerbated his symptoms.

 Sand and Chopin also spent many long summers at Sand's country manor in Nohant from 1839 to 1846, skipping only 1840.
 There, Chopin wrote many of his most famous works, including the Fantaisie in F minor, Op.
 49, Piano Sonata No. 3, Op.
 58, and the Ballade No. 3 Op.
 47.

 In her novel Lucrezia Floriani, Sand is said to have used Chopin as a model for a sickly Eastern European prince named Karol.
 He is cared for by a middle-aged actress past her prime, Lucrezia, who suffers greatly through her affection for Karol.
 Though Sand claimed not to have made a cartoon out of Chopin, the book's publication and widespread readership may have exacerbated their later antipathy towards each other.
 After Chopin's death, Sand burned much of their correspondence, leaving only four surviving letters between the two.
 Three of the letters were published in the "Classiques Garnier" series in 1968.

 Another breach was caused by Chopin's attitude toward Sand's daughter, Solange.
 Chopin continued to be cordial to Solange after she and her husband Auguste Clésinger fell out with Sand over money.
 Sand took Chopin's support of Solange to be extremely disloyal, and confirmation that Chopin had always "loved" Solange.

 Sand's son Maurice disliked Chopin.
 Maurice wanted to establish himself as the "man of the estate" and did not wish to have Chopin as a rival.
 Maurice removed two sentences from a letter Sand wrote to Chopin when he published it because he felt that Sand was too affectionate toward Chopin and Solange.

 Chopin and Sand separated two years before his death for a variety of reasons.
 Chopin was never asked back to Nohant; in 1848, he returned to Paris from a tour of the United Kingdom, to die at the Place Vendôme in 1849.
 George Sand was notably absent from his funeral.

-In December 1849 Maurice invited the engraver Alexandre Manceau to celebrate Christmas in Nohant.
+In December 1849, Maurice invited the engraver Alexandre Manceau to celebrate Christmas in Nohant.
 George Sand fell passionately in love with Manceau, he became her lover, companion and secretary and they stayed together for fifteen years until his death.